FredBoat/docs.fredboat.com/public/markdown/selfhosting.md

 Music bot only: Fill in the Discord bot token for patron and at least one Youtube API key.
 Set patron to true in the `config.yaml` file and development to false.
 Fill in the Spotify tokens to use Spotify.

 Full bot: Fill in the Discord bot token for beta and every other setting too.
-Set development to true in the `config.yaml`.
+Set development to true in the `config.yaml` file and patron to false.

 Example credentials.yaml file: